GlassesMita/THMI-Mod-Manager/README.md

 > Get-FileHash -Path ".\Certificate\Schale.cer" -Algorithm SHA256
 > ```

+> [!NOTE]
+> **For Developers**: The provided `Schale.cer` file is a public certificate used only for verifying the authenticity of the application.
+It cannot be used for signing applications.
+If you are a developer who needs to sign the application, you must create your own private key and certificate pair.
+The private key is required for signing, while the public certificate (`.cer` file) is distributed to end users to verify that the application was downloaded from an official source.

 You can install the certificate using either of the following methods:

 ### Method 1: Using the Provided Scripts (Recommended)